iamtheblackunicorn/angeldustduke-genesis/README.markdown

     - `description`: A short description of your post.
     - `layoutType`: What type of layout are you using for what?
 Populate this with `post`.
     - `banner`: Does your post have a cover image?
+    - `show`: Tells Jekyll whether to display your post on the front page or not.
     - `bannerType`: What file type is your cover image? `png` or `jpg`?
     - `bannerUrlIsAbsolute`: Are you fetching the cover image from a third-party server?
 Set this to `true` or `false`.
     - Finally: You make a new post like this: